Arpit-Shah/Artos/info/ARTOS_FEAURES.md

 Test status can be updated using following method :
 > `TestContext().setTestStatus(TestStatus.FAIL, "Did not expect to reach here");`

-## Known to Fail

-* Purpose:
-	* There may be a test scenario(s) which are known to be the bug but cannot be fixed straight away due to:
-		> * Priority
-		> OR
-		> * Project timelines
-		> OR
-		> * Bug may not be worth fixing.

-    In such case(s), those test case(s) should be marked as "known to fail" by setting test status to **KTF** upon test case failure.
-This will ensure that test case(s) does not end up in failed test case(s) list and user does not waste time re-investigating same issue(s).
-	* Second requirement is that when "known to fail" test case(s) will start passing because:
-		> * Bug is silently fixed
-		> OR
-		> * Software behaviour has changed

-	Then test engineer must be notified by marking test case with **FAIL** status.
-To enable this check user must set known to fail flag true using @KnownToFail annotation.

-* Facilities:
-	* If @KnownToFail flag is set to true then test case(s) outcome is expected to be **KTF**.
-If test outcome is different then test case will be considered **FAIL**.
-This will help user identify if bug was silently fixed or software behaviour has changed.
-	* `@KnownToFail` annotation can also be used to set bug reference number.
-If bug reference number is provided, it will be printed in following reports:
-		* Summary report
-		* Extent report.

-* Usage:
-	* User can mark test case as "Known to Fail" and/or user can set bug reference using `@KnownToFail` annotation.
-> Example: `@KnownToFail(ktf = true, bugref = "TICKET-123, TICKET-456")`

 ## Logging Framework

 * Purpose: